 Counselling or Life Coaching.
 How to choose.

-As someone who has training in both counselling and life coaching, I can recognise that there are similarities but also significant differences between the two forms of therapy.
+As someone who has training in both counselling and life coaching, I recognise that there are similarities but also significant differences between the two approaches.

-Both involve a therapeutic one-to-one relationship whereby the client's personal issues and difficulties are explored and addressed.
-Both will take place usually once a week in hourly sessions.
+Both involve a therapeutic one-to-one relationship where the client's personal issues and difficulties are explored and addressed.
+Both will usually take place once a week in hourly sessions.
 Both will involve looking at options and possible solutions.

-So life-coaching may work for you if you feel "stuck in a rut" - if you feel life could be better but you don't know how to achieve it.
-If you have certain goals which you would like to achieve eg weight loss, finding a new job, improving health and fitness, becoming more sociable etc.
+So life coaching may work for you if you feel "stuck in a rut" - if you feel life could be better but you don't know how to achieve it.
+If you have certain goals which you would like to achieve, such as weight loss, finding a new job, improving health and fitness, becoming more sociable etc.

-If however you know you have difficulties which have a high emotional component which you know it would be helpful to explore and/or issues from the past which have never been properly dealt with, then counselling may well be the better way forward for you.
+If however you know you have difficulties that have a high emotional component which you know would be helpful to explore, and/or issues from the past which have never been properly dealt with, then counselling may well be the better way forward for you.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.